 One thing noticeably different this time around is the adjustment blocks for the headband, a point of contention in older models to be sure.

-They are a bit fatter, and thicker than their 400 series counterparts, but they also seem more durable and sure of themselves.
+They are a bit fatter and thicker than their 400 series counterparts, but they also seem more durable and sure of themselves.

-There’s a faint click heard, and there are dots to help you achieve balance on either side, in addition to the very Remington looking “R” and “L” font on the inside of each adjustment.
+There’s a faint click heard, and there are dots to help you achieve balance on either side, in addition to the very Remington-looking “R” and “L” font on the inside of each adjustment.

-Already we have an improvement in build – BUT WAIT!
-THERE’S MORE!
+Already we have an improvement in build from some of the older models.

 The bale itself is similar in design to the Sundara, as it’s a uniform piece and feels a lot more streamlined than the older 400S and 400i.

 No longer is it cutting out intermittently on the right or left side, and in fact now there’s only one connection (on the left).

-Isaac told me that they were getting way too many complaints from their customers regarding the 400 series, as well as the Ananda, and I’m sure the cable connection was in large part a main culprit since I too had the same problems.
+Isaac told me that they were getting way too many complaints from their customers regarding the 400 series, as well as the Ananda, and I’m sure the cable connection was in large part the main culprit since I too had some of the same problems.

 As far as the ear cups and headband?
 They also feel great to the touch here.

-In my DEVA Unbox & First Impressions Video, a couple people commented on the thickness of the headband and how they didn’t like the looks of it.
+In my DEVA Unbox & First Impressions Video, a couple of people commented on the thickness of the headband and how they didn’t like the looks of it.

 While that may turn some people off, I find it strangely appealing as I prefer some cushion for the pushin’.

 Make your headphone as thick as you want.
 As long as it’s comfortable, I’m happy.

-I personally enjoy the clamp of the Senny’s, as it feels like receiving a warm hug, but it’s definitely not for everyone even after they have opened up.
+I personally enjoy the clamp of the Sennheiser, as it feels like receiving a warm hug, but it’s definitely not for everyone even after they have opened up.

 The DEVA isn’t like putting air on your head, but it rests so perfectly that I literally forget I have it on sometimes, similar to the feeling I get with an HD600 or a Beyerdynamic.

 Like the HD600, it stays on comfortably long after the music has stopped, and I hardly notice it at all.

 The headband padding is equally as comfy, as I haven’t once felt it dig into my skull even after demoing almost 24 hours worth of music on Spotify.

-There’s still a memory foam inside, and the outside of the cups is a protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.
+There’s still memory foam inside, and the outside of the cups is protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.

-Fortunately this doesn’t negatively affect the way they feel on my head, so no harm no foul.
+Fortunately, this doesn’t negatively affect the way they feel on my head, so no harm no foul.

 What makes the DEVA supremely comfortable can also be attributed to the deepness and circumference of the cups, which allows your ears to breathe, also providing plenty of room inside.